HaochenGu/haochen.github.io/content/authors/admin/_index.md

 # Author's website URL
 website: ""
 ---
-As of October 9, 2024, my name is Haochen Gu, and I am a second-year Mathematics with Statistics student at Imperial College.
-After contemplating the idea several times, I have finally decided to start this blog to document my personal development.
-In the future, this blog may support my journey toward a PhD, serve as a reference for future generations, or fulfill other purposes.
-However, my greatest hope is that it will help me gain a deeper understanding of how I evolve as an individual.
+My name is Haochen Gu, and I am a second-year Mathematics with Statistics student at Imperial College.
+I am looking forwarch to doing research in the area of machine learning and statistics.